DanielMaritim/let/README.md

 The main importance of the let keyword allows you to declare variables that are limited to a scope of a block statement, or expression on which it is used

-var and let are both used for variable declaration in javascript but the difference between them is that var is function scoped and let is block scoped.
+var and let are both used for variable declaration in javascript but the difference between them is that var is function scoped and let is block scoped. the let keyword does not create properties of the window object when declared globally

 Variables declared with the let keyword can have Block Scope.